Jesus Christ pointed out the importance of discerning the signs of the times. Why did He say this, and what are the warning signs of the end times?

-As terrible as tornadoes are, this article addresses even worse troubles on the horizon.
+As terrible as tornadoes are, this article addresses even worse troubles on the horizon of end-time prophecy.

 On April 27, 2014, Mark Wade and his family heard the ominous sound of tornado sirens in their town of Vilonia, Arkansas, along with urgent warnings on their television.
 They were getting ready to ride out the storm in their closet when a neighbor across the street yelled: “Come over!
 We’re going in the storm cellar!”

 So Wade, his wife and 3-year-old son joined 10 other people and seven dogs in the crowded underground shelter.
 When they came out, their homes were gone.
 Nothing was left but the foundations.

 “If we hadn’t gone to that cellar I don’t know if we would be here,” Wade said (NPR).

 This is just one example of how recognizing and heeding warnings can protect us from the perilous power of the air.
 From biblical times, humans have stood in awe of the atmospheric forces that have unleashed deadly storms.
 The wisdom of the ancients included some understanding of the signs that preceded wild weather.

 In modern times, the devastation caused by tornadoes, hurricanes and other storms has motivated meteorologists to constantly improve their knowledge and tools to better predict storms.
 In 1986, the U.S. National Weather Service issued warnings before 25 percent of tornadoes, with an average lead time of about five minutes.
 Now the lead time has increased to around 13 minutes and 75 percent of tornadoes are predicted (USAToday.com).

 To set up an effective early warning system to save lives from natural disasters, you must know the key signs of impending danger and have continuous surveillance.

 The same is true for monitoring man-made dangers in today’s world.

 What are the key signs we should constantly be watching so we can be aware of the times in which we live—and be prepared for what’s coming?